2012–13 Hong Kong Junior Challenge Shield

-The 2012–13 Hong Kong Junior Challenge Shield is the 85th season of the Hong Kong Junior Challenge Shield, a knock-out competition for Hong Kong's 40 football clubs playing below the top-tier division league.
+The 2012–13 Hong Kong Junior Shield is the 85th season of the Hong Kong Junior Shield, a knock-out competition for Hong Kong's 40 football clubs playing below the top-tier division league.
 Wanchai are the defending champions, having beaten Happy Valley in the 2012 Final.

 Schedule

-The schedule for the Hong Kong Junior Challenge Shield is as follows:
+The schedule for the Hong Kong Junior Shield is as follows:

 First round

 16 teams out of 40 teams are randomly drawn and required to compete starting from the first round, while other 24 teams will start from the second round.
 The eight matches will all be played on 16 December 2012.

 Second round

 The second round draw included 8 first round winners and 24 teams that is not required to play in the first round.
 All second round matches will be played on 23 December 2012.

 Third round

 16 second round winners will fight for 8 quarter-finals places on 6 January 2013.